 forms a serious health risk too.

-"GREEN" labels on chemicals - doesn't necessary mean toxic-free products.
+"GREEN" labels - doesn't mean non-toxic.

 Many flame retardant suppliers market products as harmless and environmentally